AlienWolfX/UZ801-USB_MODEM/README.md

 ## Firmware

-Below, I've provided a dump of my firmware with root flash.
+Below, I've provided a stock dump of my firmware.
 Please note that flashing this firmware is at your own risk.
 The board number for this dump is FY_UZ801_V3.2.

 - <a href="https://drive.google.com/file/d/18SiujpzU4W2YBRhcZdck5IQEYAyBjcZi/view?usp=sharing">UZ801_V3.2 Stock ROM</a>